AdrianColaianni/trickanomicon/trickanomicon.md

 ## Monitoring

-1. View all network connections with `netstat -aonb`.
-For a live view, use TCPView.
+1. View incoming network connections with `netstat -of`.
+For a GUI view, use TCPView.

 2. View running processes in the details pane of Task Manager, via Process Explorer, or with `tasklist`.
 Kill a process with `taskkill /f /pid <PID>`.
+    1. Find information about a running process with `wmic process where '(processid=<PID>)' get 'processid,parentprocessid,executablepath'`.

 3. View all shares with `net share` and connected Named Pipes / Shares with `net use`.

 4. Viewing logons:
-    1. All logged on users with `Get-CimInstance -ClassName Win32_LogonSession | Get-CimAssociatedInstance -Association Win32_LoggedOnUser`
+    1. Can view logged on user applications with `get-process -includeusername | ? {$_.ProcessName -like "rdpclip" -or $_.ProcessName -like "sshd"}`

 5. View all connected RDP sessions with `qwinsta` and kill sessions with `rwinsta <SESSION ID>`.

+## Logging

-6. For more insight into system activity, configure Sysmon with [this config](https://raw.githubusercontent.com/D42H5/cyber_comp_resources/main/sysmonconfig-export-modified-2-2-24.xml).
+1. For more insight into system activity, configure Sysmon with [this config](https://raw.githubusercontent.com/D42H5/cyber_comp_resources/main/sysmonconfig-export-modified-2-2-24.xml).

     1. To install Sysmon, run `sysmon -i <PATH TO CONFIG FILE>`.